Ride Along 2

 Ride Along 2 is a 2016 American buddy cop action comedy film directed by Tim Story and written by Phil Hay and Matt Manfredi.
 It is the sequel to the 2014 film Ride Along.
-The film stars Ice Cube, Kevin Hart, Ken Jeong, Benjamin Bratt, Olivia Munn, Bruce McGill and Tika Sumpter.
-Universal Pictures released the film on January 15, 2016.
-Like the original film, this sequel was panned by most critics but was a box office success, grossing $124.6 million worldwide during its theatrical run.
+The film stars Kevin Hart, Ice Cube, Ken Jeong, Benjamin Bratt, Olivia Munn, Bruce McGill and Tika Sumpter.

+Universal Pictures released the film on January 15, 2016, and was generally panned by most critics, but, like its predecessor, was a box office success, grossing $124.6 million worldwide during its theatrical run against a $40 million budget.